System Design Space

 Читать обзор

-Accessibility, forms, and i18n are often treated as separate checkboxes.
-In mature frontend systems, they are architectural constraints because they affect component contracts, layout decisions, state flow, and even the way routing and error handling are designed.
+Accessibility, forms, and internationalization are often treated as separate checkboxes.
+In mature frontend systems, they are architectural constraints because they affect component contracts, layout decisions, state flows, routing, and error handling.

-When these constraints arrive late, the product pays with expensive rework: fragile forms, awkward keyboard flow, localization that breaks UI, and permission models that do not match real user journeys.
+When these constraints arrive late, the product pays with expensive rework: fragile forms, awkward keyboard flows, localization that breaks the interface, and permission models that do not match real user journeys.

 Core constraint areas